bubkoo/boxup/README.md

 ##### width

-Type: `Number`, 'Percentage string'
+Type: `Number`, 'Percentage'

 Default: `auto`

 The width of the box, include padding and borders.
-Width in the terminal is column count, so width would not greate than tha max column count.

-If `width` is a percentage string, the width is relative to the terminal's width.
+  - `width` is a percentage string, the width is relative to the terminal's width.

-If `width` is a number, it's a absolute width.
+  - `width` is a number, it's a absolute width.

-Any other invalid values will be treat as `atuo`.
+  - any other invalid values will be treat as `auto`.

+  **Note**: if the width is greater than tha terminal's max width, then we will take terminal's max width as the box's width.

 ##### textAlign